oracle/weblogic-remote-console/documentation/content/en/latest/administration-server/domain-configuration/_index.md

                               </tr>
                               <tr>
                                  <td>
-                                    <p>To specify a custom logging configuration file so you can control the logging information that <span id="GUID-352F58BB-AE18-4414-9A9A-64A96429DAF0__WRC">WebLogic Remote Console</span> collects.</p>
+                                    <p>To specify a custom logging configuration file so you can control the logging information that WebLogic Remote Console collects.</p>
                                     <p>The custom logging configuration file must follow the Java format for configuration files.
 You can see an example of a Java logging configuration file at <code>$JAVA_HOME/conf/logging.properties</code>.</p>
-                                    <p>If a problem occurs with your custom logging configuration file, <span id="GUID-352F58BB-AE18-4414-9A9A-64A96429DAF0__WRC">WebLogic Remote Console</span> will fallback to use its default logging configuration file. <code>STDOUT</code> includes a log message indicating which file was used.</p>
+                                    <p>If a problem occurs with your custom logging configuration file, WebLogic Remote Console will fallback to use its default logging configuration file. <code>STDOUT</code> includes a log message indicating which file was used.</p>
                                  </td>
                                  <td>
                                     <code>java.util.logging.config.file=&lt;path-to-logging.properties&gt;</code>